rporada/jekyll-now/_posts/2017-1-13-Security-Thoughts.md

 category: introduction thoughts
 ---

+Over a decade of researching computer security has brought me to this point.
+Starting a blog.

-I have researched computer security for over a decade.
-Over that time I have worked on testing, vulnerability discovery, and system architectures.
+Over the last ten years I have worked on testing, vulnerability discovery, and system architectures.
 More recently, I have been researching the history of computer security[^1], and trying to understand how we have progressed.
 Seeing little progress, I have branched out to other areas.
 These areas include: systems theory, control theory, social science, and psychology.
 This blog will cover these various topics, how they interact, and how we can learn from other disciplines to improve security.

 I hope you enjoy.